Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The drivers of the high EWs

 \section{The drivers of the high EWs}

 In this section, we explore the potential physical properties responsible for the elevated EW(\oiii) observed in our sample.
 We examine various properties that could contribute to this enhancement.
-Furthermore, we place our findings within the broader context of galaxies with super-Eddington star-formation.
+Furthermore, we place our findings within the broader context of galaxies with SE star-formation. {A summary of the results of this section are reported in Table \ref{tab:correlations}, including the correlation parameters of the relations with EW(\oiii).}